Stephen Morin: Execution

 Before his execution, Morin was described as being in a happy mood.
 Due to his history of drug abuse, the execution technicians were forced to probe both of Morin's arms and legs with needles for nearly 45 minutes before they found a suitable vein, a first-time occurrence at that time.
 He was pronounced dead at 12:55 AM, becoming the sixth man to be executed by lethal injection in Texas since the method was introduced in 1982.
-In fact, The Supreme Court legalized the death penalty in 1976, which made Morin the sixth man to be executed ever since.